MarcusTianhuaZhang/demo/README.md

  REST API to manage, search and like/dislike movies.

- Application build with Spring Boot,
+ Application built with Spring Boot,

- object relational mapping with JPA, connect to PostgreSQL database,
+ object relational mapping with JPA, connected to PostgreSQL database,

  authentication and authorization with Spring Security